 All landowners are responsible for weed and grass control on their property.
 County ratepayers have the option of requesting that no herbicide be applied on road allowances adjacent to their property.
 A "No Spray Agreement" must be signed by the landowner agreeing to take full responsibility for weed and brush control in the portion of the road allowance that borders their property.
 This agreement is for five years and must be renewed every five years.
 County policy is to respect a no spray buffer of 30 Meters around shelterbelts, gardens and dwellings.
 Ratepayers who farm County ditches, either for grain or hay, must also sign an agreement with the County to prevent damage to their crop.

-NOTICE: Please be advised Mountain View County’s Roadside Vegetation Management Program will start in May 2022
+NOTICE: Please be advised Mountain View County’s Roadside Vegetation Management Program begins annually in May.

-To view a copy of the No Spray Agreement for 2022 with Mountain View County or for more information, please contact the Agriculture Services department at 403-559-7007 or email firstname.lastname@example.org.
+To view a copy of the No Spray Agreement or for more information, please contact the Agriculture Services department at 403-559-7007 or email email@example.com.